 A secure water supply and sufficient quantities of drinking water have been provided, as well as extended water supplies and a sewage network through construction/reconstruction/ procurement: four water treatment plants for drinking water with a total capacity of 1420 l/s, 267km of water pipes, 3,000 household connections, 27,000 household water metres, 19km of sewage pipes, 13 pumping stations, eight wells, two water intakes, a digitalised control and water management system (SCADA system), embankment strengthening for the flood protection of sources, increased capacity of reservoir space by 9,870m3, equipment provided for the detection of leaks in the network, reductions in irrational water consumption in individuals cities of up to 12%, reduced water losses in individual cities of up to 15%, and new machinery also provided.

-The Government of Serbia continues to invest in utilities infrastructure (through Programme 6 with KfW), with a special emphasis on the areas of water supply, wastewater treatment and solid waste management, which has been recognised as one of the important factors with a direct impact on the economic growth of the Republic of Serbia.
+The Government of Serbia continues to invest in utility infrastructure (through Programme 6 with KfW), with a special emphasis on the areas of water supply, wastewater treatment and solid waste management, which has been recognised as one of the important factors with a direct impact on the economic growth of the Republic of Serbia.

 The Government of Serbia is also working to improve utilities infrastructure and housing in Roma settlements, in 9.5 million euros is being invested through the IPA 2013 grant scheme

 It is estimated that it is necessary to invest around 1.3 billion euros in the area of wastewater management alone, for the construction of infrastructure for wastewater treatment plants, and 2.5 billion euros for collectors and the sewage network.
-Agreement has been reached that in the framework of bilateral cooperation between the Republic of Serbia and the Federal Republic of Germany, investment and institutional support will be provided to another eight cities and municipalities that lack appropriately advanced collection, disposal and treatment of wastewater.
+The agreement has been reached that in the framework of bilateral cooperation between the Republic of Serbia and the Federal Republic of Germany, investment and institutional support will be provided to another eight cities and municipalities that lack appropriately advanced collection, disposal and treatment of wastewater.
 The investment budget totals 50 million euros.

 IMPROVING INFRASTRUCTURE IN ROMA SETTLEMENTS

-The Government of Serbia is simultaneously also working to improve utilities infrastructure and housing in Roma settlements.
+The Government of Serbia is simultaneously also working to improve utility infrastructure and housing in Roma settlements.
 Within the scope of the project “Implementing durable housing solutions and improving physical infrastructure in Roma settlements”, financed from the IPA 2013 grant scheme and being implemented in 13 municipalities and cities in the Republic of Serbia, which has a total value of 9.5 million euros, 123 housing units have been built or reconstructed to date, housing close to 600 people, including more than 250 children (in Odžaci, Lebane, Ub and Svilajnac).

 The basic aim of the project is to increase the social inclusion of members of the Roma population, while the tangible objectives of the project are to improve the infrastructure in substandard Roma settlements, build social housing for evicted Roma people, and reconstruct or upgrade facilities owned by private individuals.

-Also being launched is implementation of the IPA 2014 project for improving the socio-economic living conditions of the Roma population.
+Also being launched is the implementation of the IPA 2014 project for improving the socio-economic living conditions of the Roma population.
 The planned results of this project relate to the development of currently substandard Roma settlements through the development of technical documentation and urban plans for a maximum of 100 substandard Roma settlements in Serbia and local level capacity building for the inclusion of Roma populations.
-Also under preparation is new programme from IPA 2018 for housing and communal infrastructure in Roma settlements that’s worth 20 million euros.
+Also under preparation is a new programme from IPA 2018 for housing and communal infrastructure in Roma settlements that are worth 20 million euros.

 The noted projects illustrate the Serbian Government’s commitment to improving the situation for Roma people, which is why we’ve formed a special Coordination Body tasked with consolidating the efforts of state institutions, civil society and the Roma community.
 The results achieved clearly show that these are not just strategies and stories.
 Everything we do is seen in action and contributes to improving the everyday lives of Roma people, whether that relates to paved roads, resolved sewage issues or a new building in which they will live.